aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to DOCM on Android via Java" h2="Convert CGM to DOCM in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+DOCM (Microsoft Office Open XML Macro-Enabled Document) is a Microsoft Office Open XML format used for documents containing macros.
+It is used for creating documents with embedded macros and scripts.
+Therefore, it is necessary to convert CGM to DOCM in order to use the macros and scripts in the documents.

+<h2>How Aspose.Total helps for cgm to docm conversion</h2>

-You can integrate CGM to DOCM conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOCM.
+Aspose.Total for Android Java is a comprehensive package of APIs that helps developers to integrate CGM to DOCM conversion feature in their mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java helps to convert CGM file to DOC.
+Aspose.Words for Android Java helps to render DOC to DOCM.
+By using these two APIs, developers can easily integrate CGM to DOCM conversion feature in their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}